Stop Foreclosure in Knoxville: 6 Options Before It's Too Late

 4. Close the sale

-Timeline: 60-120 days for lender approval—often too slow for foreclosure timelines.
+Timeline: 60-120 days for lender approval, which is often too slow once a foreclosure auction date is set.

 Credit impact: Less damaging than foreclosure (typically 100-150 point drop vs. 200+ for foreclosure).